 the applications you want to allow require similar treatment, use

-to replace the port-based rule with an
+to replace the port-based rule with an application-based

-unless you allow them in another rule.
+them in another rule.

-If the applications you want to allow require different treatment,
+If the applications you want to allow require different treatment, clone

-from the port-based rule.
+the port-based rule.
 If you’re still confident it’s OK to block

-the remaining applications, you can disable (or delete) the port-based
+the remaining applications, you can disable (or delete) the port-based rule.